 How much space they need

 Bison have been successfully reintroduced to relatively small nature reserves in Europe, suggesting sites anywhere from a few tens, to hundreds or thousands of hectares will be suitable.
 A bison’s home will ideally comprise scattered woodland and open shrubby grasslands.
 This might include arable land reverting to such habitats.
 Bison make daily and seasonal movements between upland and lowland habitats, and between shady wooded, and sunny open habitats.

 The European bison teetered on the edge of extinction in Europe and was only saved by a zoo in Poland.
 Conservation breeding from the few surviving animals, and subsequent reintroductions (in Poland, Germany and Romania, for example) have led to its remarkable recovery.
 Today, coordinated efforts by European conservation organisations mean it has now been possible to bring bison back to Britain.

 The European bison is not native to Britain, but its close relative the globally extinct forest bison Bison schoetensacki was here, at least during the Pleistocene.
 The surviving European bison is a suitable surrogate for this extinct species.

 As bison move among trees and shrubs, their thick fur snags on twigs and branches, which song birds use to insulate their nests.
 Poland’s bison programme has found this leads to more chicks reaching adulthood.

 Can we have them in Britain?

 Yes.
-The Wilder Blean project in Kent plans to reintroduce bison in 2022 to help with woodland recovery and management on a controlled site.
+The Wilder Blean project in Kent reintroduced bison in July 2022 to help with woodland recovery and management on a controlled site.